Chicken and Rice Casserole

 Dishes like these do not need to be complicated to be delicious, and the combination of the creamy soups, fresh-baked chicken, and cooked rice make this a traditional and classic dinner that everyone will love.

-Why you will love Creamy Chicken and Rice Casserole
+Chicken and Rice Casserole is EASY!

 Best Family-Friendly Dinner: Chicken and Rice Bake is one of the most requested family-friendly meals in our home.
 Although this casserole dish is a bit old-fashioned, it brings the flavor and is a perfect main dish to nearly all the side dish recipes here.

-One Dish Meal: A yummy one-pan dish, you cannot go wrong pleasing the whole crowd, all the kids, and at any potluck party you may have with chicken and rice bake!
+One Dish Meal: A yummy one-pan dinner dish, you cannot go wrong pleasing the whole crowd, all the kids, and at any potluck party you may have with chicken and rice bake!
 This dish is also perfect for leftover rice recipes and has a relatively simple prep.

-Dump-and-Bake Chicken and Rice Bake
+Chicken and Rice Casserole Recipe

 I wanted to share this easy recipe if you are looking for a straight-up dish with ingredients you probably already have that kids will enjoy.
-Plus, anytime you combine chicken and rice, it’s super filling, satisfying, and has maximum flavor.

 Ingredients